Home

 Industry Growth Rate

-If your products are in the early stages of the product life cycle, i.e. your industry is in a growth phase, then their will be room for all businesses in your industry to grow.
-This will result in a low risk of competitor rivalry.
+When your industry is in a growth phase there will be room for all businesses in your industry to grow, as a result there will be a low risk of competitor rivalry.

-As your industry matures, demand flattens or even goes into decline, the only way for one business to grow is at the expense on another, (win / loose).
-In mature and declining markets, there will be a lot of rivalry in the industry.
+As your industry matures and demand flattens or even goes into decline, the only way for one business to grow is at the expense on another, (win / loose), this often results in a greater risk of industry rivalry.

 High Fixed Cost

-If the fixed cost is a high proportion of the total costs for the industry then each competitor will seek to maintain volume, which will drive higher competitor rivalry.
+If the fixed cost is a high proportion of the total costs for the industry then each competitor will need to maintain volume, which can drive higher competitor rivalry.

-Alternatively, if fixed costs are only a small portion of total costs then the industry is likely to reduce supply when demand drops, reducing the risk of competitive rivalry.
+Alternatively, if fixed costs are only a small portion of total costs then the industry can reduce supply when demand drops, reducing the risk of competitive rivalry.

 Intermittent Over Capacity